orangeCircleCode/orangecirclecompany-hugo/content/services/google-ads.md

 [1]: http://ads.google.com/ "Google Ads"
 [2]: http://analytics.google.com/ "Google Analytics"

-## Google Marketing Platform
+# Google Marketing Platform

-### Increase your online presense
+## Increase your online presence

   There are many platforms from which to choose from when deciding where to launch your digital campaign.

   How do you begin to choose?

-#### No problem!
+### No problem!
 We got you covered.

   We regularly monitor market share trends in digital marketing and offer you the top performing options for your particular goals.
 This puts you ahead of your competitors out the gate.

   For example, did you know that the Google Search Platform accounts for over 90% of internet searches?
 Yes.... **90% !**

   If your goal is to reach as many customers as possible at the exact time that they are conducting an internet search for your product or services, your best choice is **[Google Ads][1]**.
-  Google Ads leveragies both the Google Search Network and the Google Display Network.
+  Google Ads leverages both the Google Search Network and the Google Display Network.

   Google partners with websites across the internet giving your ads the broadest possible reach.
   ![Google Ads!](googleads.jpeg "Google Ads")